wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 > Click on the flowchart for a full-screen view of the <strong>sequence</strong> how I would implement them, starting with foundational services:

+Let's begin with a walk through of just the <strong>categories</strong> of services.
+Before our system interacts with <strong>end-users</strong> connecting through public networks, we need <strong>A. Governance</strong> services to define the permissions and secure the secrets all other services operate under.

+We need metrics, logs, and transaction traces to be collected centrally to enable an <strong>B. Observability</strong> capability that increasingly leverages Machine Learning and Artificial Intelligence to make <strong>predictions</strong> for proactive rather than reactive processes.

+Insights from observability are obtained using <strong>C. Visualizations</strong> presenting graphics.
+Such analytics is the human interface to data and thus the basis for obtaining and judging value from the time and money spent on systems.

+But there is a limit to how many charts any one person (or even a whole team) can absorb.
+So we are dependent on <strong>D. Alerts</strong> to know when to take action.

+We are also dependent on <strong>E. External Environment Inputs</strong> from outside our system, such as social media, weather, stock prices, etc.

+Observability is most needed with <strong>E. OLTP applications</strong>, especially with <strong>legacy</strong> tech requiring more manual effort than the serverless tech we also cover here.

-<strong>A. Governance</strong> services needed to obtain permissions and secrets.
+Before our system interacts with end-users in public networks, let's begin with <strong>A. Governance</strong> services needed to obtain permissions and secrets.
 Other services operate under these services.

-<strong>B. Visualizations</strong> are the most important services because it's the human interface to data and thus the basis for obtaining and judging value from the time and money spent on systems.

-There is a limit to how many charts any person (or even a whole team) can absorb.
-So we are dependent on <strong>C. Alerts</strong> to know when to take action.
-Such intelligence are based upon metrics, logs, and traces -- collectively called <strong>D. Monitoring</strong> or "Observability" that increasingly make more use of <strong>Machine Learning and Artificial Intelligence </strong> to make predictions.

-Observability is most needed with <strong>E. Running applications</strong>, especially with <strong>legacy</strong> tech requiring more manual effort than the serverless tech we also cover here.

 <a name="Flow_Governance"></a>